 All those subject to immigration control and coming to the UK for 6 months or longer will pay an NHS surcharge as part of their visa application fee.

 Students will be required to pay a health surcharge per year of leave granted on their visa under the immigration rules.
-The surcharge is also applied to Tier 4 dependants.
+The surcharge is also applied to Student Visa dependants.

-The surcharge entitles Tier 4 students to access free NHS care in the UK, including at the doctor's surgery (known as General Practitioner or GP), a Healthcare Centre or in a hospital.
+The surcharge entitles those with a Student Visa to access free NHS care in the UK, including at the doctor's surgery (known as General Practitioner or GP), a Healthcare Centre or in a hospital.
 You may need to pay for dental and optical treatment as well as medicine prescribed by the doctor and collected from a pharmacy.
 You may also be charged for particularly expensive discretionary treatments.

 All students must register with a local GP (Doctor) so that they can access this service.
 Details on how to register will be available on arrival in Cambridge.